ZelayaGonzalo/Basic-library-with-local-storage/README.md

 # Library
+The Odin project exercise:
+Practice of Objects,Local Storage and DOM Manipulation.
-Library of books added manually.
-The Odin Project practice
+Library of books, books are added manually.